 6 Claw settings for round diamonds we recommend only using stones of around 0.80ct and bigger.
 When having 6 claws you need to cover more surface of the diamond.
 Hence a small diamond gets overpowered by too many claws surrounding it.

 There are two main advantages of having 6 claws.
-Firstly, the diamond is more secured, in other words 2 claws would have to bend or break for the diamond to come out.
+Firstly, the diamond is held more securely.
+For the diamond to become loose, at least 2 claws would need to be damaged or bent out of shape.
 Secondly because it has more claws there is no need for a basket.

 When it comes to the look, having 6 claws gives the diamond a round shape look.
-But the downside of having 6 claws, it takes away from the diamond because it covers more surface.
+The only downside of having 6 claws is that shows more metal around the diamond, but this is less noticeable on larger stones.

-Eagle claws as its name says it is when the tips of the claws (the part that bends over holding the diamond) that look like the claws of an eagle.
+Eagle claws are when the tips of the claws (the part that bends over holding the diamond) look like the claws of an eagle.
 Currently it is the most fashionable claw and the most popular however this trend can change in the future.
 Looks wise as the eagle claws goes deeper in to the diamond it tends to cover more of the stone than the other 2 claw styles.

 Square claws, as its name indicates, it’s when the tip of the claws finish like a square.
 This is the most classic claw finish and has been used by the big brand houses for decades.
-The claws cover less surface of the diamond so it takes less away from it.
-On the other hand it’s not as stylish as the eagle claw.
+The claws cover less surface of the diamond so it shows more of the stone.